Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Introduction

-When selecting the type, or `genre' of \emph{PEML} model, the level of physics known \emph{a priori} guides the selection of appropriate level of physics restrictions and/or constraints.
-The \emph{level} of physics knowledge depends on many types, each of which can have a different level.
-Different prior knowledge can be in the form of an appropriate model structure, i.e.\ an equivalent MDOF system, or an appropriate finite element model, or it could be that appropriate material/property values are known.
-Then, the level of knowledge can be appraised in further sub-types, i.e., the discrete number of, or confidence in, known material parameters, or the complexity of the model in relation to the real structure.
+When selecting the type, or `genre' of \emph{PEML} model, the confidence in the physics that is known \emph{a priori} guides the selection of the appropriate reliance on physics in the form of the level of strictness of the prescribed model and/or constraints of the learner.
+Different prior knowledge can be in the form of an appropriate model structure, i.e.\ an equivalent MDOF system, or an appropriate finite element model, or it could be that appropriate material/property values are prescribed.
+The term appropriate here refers to availability of adequate information on models and parameters, which approximate well the behaviour and traits of the true system.
+If one wishes to delve deeper into such a categorization, the level of knowledge can be appraised in further sub-types, i.e., the discrete number of, or confidence in, known material parameters, or the complexity of the model in relation to the real structure.

+The remainder of the paper is organised into methods corresponding to different collective areas over the \emph{PEML} spectrum, as indicated in \Cref{fig:paper_layout}.
+We initiate with a discussion and corresponding examples that are closer to a \emph{white-box} approach in \Cref{sec:white_box}, where physics-based models of specified form are fused with data via a Bayesian Filtering (BF) approach.
+This is followed by \Cref{sec:black_box}, which shows a brief survey of solely data-driven methods, which embed no prior knowledge on the underlying physics.
+After introducing instances of methods that are situated near the extreme corners of the spectrum (black- and white-box), the main motivation of the paper, namely the overview of \emph{physics-enhanced machine learning} schemes initiates.
+The breakdown into the subsections of \emph{PEML} techniques is driven by a combination of the reliance on the prescription of the physics model form and the method of physics embedding, these are broken down below and their naming conventions explained.